-Your body can tolerate small to moderate amount of caffeine every day.
+Your body can tolerate small to moderate amounts of caffeine every day.
 Excess consumption, however, can have adverse side effects for you and the baby.

-- Caffeine is a stimulant, and too much of it can increase the blood pressure and heart rate, causing anxiety, insomnia and sleep problems (3).
+- Caffeine is a stimulant, and too much of it can increase blood pressure and heart rate, causing anxiety and sleep problems such as sleep deprivation and insomniaiXIt is a sleep condition that makes it difficult for a person to fall asleep, stay asleep, or get a decent night's sleep (3).

 - It is a diuretic that increases your frequency of urination, and removes water from the body, making you dehydrated (4).

-- Regular consumption of caffeine can make you addicted to it (5).
-When you stop it abruptly, you are most likely to experience withdrawal symptoms such as irritability, fatigue, and headache.
+- Regular consumption of caffeine can lead to its addiction (4).
+When you stop it abruptly, you are most likely to experience withdrawal symptoms such as irritability, fatigue, and headache

 Caffeine can also cross the placenta and affect the developing organs in the fetus, which cannot handle the caffeine.
 Also, caffeine: